MSc in Integrated Immunology (Part-time)

-The one-year taught course begins in October and is divided into three terms.
-The first two terms are taught terms, while the third term is spent on a research project which leads to a dissertation.
-This project will take place within a University of Oxford laboratory.
+This two-year part-time online course begins in October and is divided into three Units.
+The first two terms comprise taught Units, while the third term is spent on a research project, which will take place within a University of Oxford research group.

-In Hilary Term (Term Two) students study clinical and applied aspects of immunology.
-These include infection and immunity, immunodeficiencies, autoimmunity and hypersensitivity, cancer and immunomodulation including drugs, transplantation and vaccinology.
-These areas are integrated with relevant areas of clinical sciences e.g. virology, bacteriology, mycology and parasitology, organ-based pathologies (e.g. examples from neurology, rheumatology, and gastroenterology), and clinical oncology.
+You will study clinical and applied aspects of immunology in Unit 2, which runs from April to September.
+Topics covered in this Unit include infection and immunity, immunodeficiencies, autoimmunity and hypersensitivity, tumour immunology, and immunomodulation including drugs, transplantation and vaccinology.
+This is integrated with relevant scientific and clinical disciplines e.g., virology, bacteriology, mycology and parasitology, clinical oncology and organ-based pathologies, with examples from neurology, rheumatology, and gastroenterology.
+The Unit also includes regular problem-based learning sessions that interrogate clinical cases or applied problems in immunology, CPD sessions and research seminars.

-The degree examination currently comprises five formally assessed components.
+The degree examination for this course currently comprises six formal assessments.

-Formative assessments, including poster and oral presentations, are also in place throughout the year and while these do not contribute to final grades, feedback is given.
+Formative assessments, including of critical writing, poster and oral presentations are also in place throughout the year.
+These do not contribute to final grades but developmental feedback is given, which students can use to improve their practice and skills, and to inform their summative assessment work.

 Each year the Board of Examiners award a 'Best Dissertation' prize to a member of the class.